JoshNarindra/Pizza-Web-Application/README.md

 * Finally, using Selenium (Selenium) test your application - This autonomous tool is used throughout the industry to perform tests on web applications.

+* Additionally, use paypal sanbox to set up a payment method.

 Key:

 ✅ = Complete 🟠 = In Progress